-Alcohol contains calories.
-That's the bottom line about alcoholic beverages for people with diabetes.
+Alcohol contains calories. this is one improtant consideration for people with diabetes, as they think about the impact of alcohol.
 The calories must be factored into your daily meal plan.
-In addition, if you take insulin, alcohol can increase its effects.
-This can lead to hypoglycemia (low blood sugar).
-It is important to monitor your blood glucose closely if you drink alcohol.
+Whether or not you take insulin, alcohol can lead to hypoglycemia (low blood sugar).
+It is important to monitor your blood glucose closely as directed by your doctor.

 For most people with diabetes, there probably isn't a large risk from drinking in moderate amounts.
 This means an average of no more than one drink per day for women or two drinks per day for men.
 One "drink" is equal to: